Albert Einstein, ‘Pure mathematics is, in its way, the poetry of logical ideas.'

-Our approach enables all of our children to access the relevant learning at their stage, whilst being supported by plenty of hands-on resources and materials.
-It also develops fluency, reasoning and problem solving skills.
-At St James, we strive to enable all pupils to develop a deep understanding of the mathematics they are learning and we are committed to spending a longer time exploring key concepts, especially number, to develop fluency, promote mathematical reasoning and encourage pupils to make connections in their learning.
+At St James, we understand the importance of secure mathematical understanding in supporting our children to thrive in the real world.
+We strive to enable all pupils to develop a deep understanding of the mathematics they are learning and we are committed to spending a longer time exploring key concepts, especially number, to develop fluency, promote mathematical reasoning and problem solving and encourage pupils to make connections in their learning.

 Early Years Maths

 In the Early Years, children will spend a lot of time talking and learning about the value of number in preparation for their maths learning in KS1 and KS2.
-They will learn how to use a ten-frame so that they can begin to see the relationship between numbers and their value.
+They begin their Power Maths journey in Reception which develops children's understanding of number as a building block to future learning.

 Children throughout school follow a mastery approach where time is spent mastering the skills and concepts in mathematics before moving on to new learning.